Thursday, May 9, 2024

 Monday, June 22, 2020

-Acquiring and researching antique cufflinks takes you in many interesting directions.
-Often you follow an unpromising lead or stray clue with surprising results.
-The following architect's rendering of a fine Victorian home is one such discovery.
+Tracking down and researching antique cufflinks is an adventure that takes you in many interesting directions.
+Sometimes you follow an unpromising lead or seemingly insignificant clue to a surprising discovery.
+The following architect's rendering of a fine Victorian house is the result of one such adventure.

 Charles L. Carrington house.

-In 1885 Charles L. Carrington, later founder of Carrington & Company, was a partner in the jewelry manufacturer Mayhew, Leonard & Carrington.
+In 1885 Charles Lewis Carrington, the eventual founder of Carrington & Company, was a partner in the jewelry manufacturer Mayhew, Leonard & Carrington.
 Since arriving in New York City shortly after the Civil War, his rise in the jewelry trade had been steady and impressive.
-In 1885 he decided to provide for his family and celebrate his success by building a stately home in Newark, New Jersey.
+In 1885 he decided to celebrate his success by building a stately home for his family in Newark, New Jersey.

-Notice of the Carrington house illustrated with the above rendering was published in the August, 1885 issue of American Architects and Building News.
+The following note about the Carrington house with the above rendering was published in the August, 1885 issue of American Architects and Building News.

 HOUSE FOR MR. CHARLES L. CARRINGTON, HIGH ST., NEAR